llyr-who/MassStiff/README.md

 # MassStiff FEM Solver

 For my masters program we had to complete a handfull of so-called "special topics".
 We were allocated roughly two weeks worth of time to complete these special topics (and write up!).
-For one of my special topics I decided to build a FEM package from scratch.
-That is, both the FEM solver (obtaining the FEM solution) and displaying such a solution (using OpenGL and X11).
+For one of my special topics I decided to build a FEM package.

 As time was limited there are certain choices that were made that were no great.
 For example, I knew nothing about computational geometry going into this special topic and since O'Rouke places a lot of time into Ear-Clipping I jumped in with Ear-Clipping.
 (TERRIBLE DECISION!)

 Regardless, it was a lot of work to develop something like this in such a short time frame.
-If the interest is there I would like to work on this further (writing FEM packages), so please feel free to contact me.
+If the interest is there I would like to work on this further (writing new FEM packages), so please feel free to contact me.

 As I was short on space there is an accociated YouTube channel that was linked to help show the results